Domaine La Suffrène - Bandol blanc 2024

 “Unstoppable harmony!”

-"Salty and creamy fruit with a savory and spicy palate.
-Fleshy peach and apricot are balanced by fresh acidity.
-Textured and round, with good length and subtle complexity."
+“A rich, creamy fruit profile with a savory, spicy palate.
+The fleshy peach and apricot notes are balanced by a fresh acidity.
+Textured and round, with good length and subtle complexity.”
 (Decanter 2025)

 Eye